 This site was originally recorded as the Cle Elum Waterline Complex.
 The recorded waterline (45KT2146) spanned from the Cle Elum River to the town of Cle Elum (Griffin and Churchill 1998a).
 The section of the waterline within the currently proposed project has been revisited numerous times, most recently in 2009 (Ives and Gough 2010).
-Segments of the original wire wrapped wooden stave waterline, as well as the chlorination building (45KT3331) were observed and generally remain as previously described (Figures 15 and 16).
+Segments of the original wire wrapped wooden stave waterline, as well as the chlorination building (45KT3331) were observed and generally remain as previously described (Figures 16 and 17).

-Figure 15.
+Figure 16.
 Representative photo of wire wrapped wooden piping observed at 45KT2146.

-Figure 16.
+Figure 17.
 Overview of the chlorination building (45KT3331) associated with the Cle Elum waterline, view to the northwest.

-In addition to the 47 monitored geotechnical explorations described above, archaeological subsurface investigations were achieved through the placement of 23 shovel probes (Figures 17 - 20; Attachment D).
+In addition to the 47 monitored geotechnical explorations described above, archaeological subsurface investigations were achieved through the placement of 23 shovel probes (Figures 18 - 21; Attachment D).
 Shovel probes were placed in areas with proposed ground disturbance to supplement observations from archaeological monitoring of the geotechnical explorations.
 Data from archaeological monitoring was utilized to target locations with a higher likelihood of containing Holocene loess that could potentially have intact archaeological material.
+The number of shovel test probes is considered adequate based on multiple lines of evidence.
+There have been numerous prior investigations consisting of surveying and subsurface testing throughout the project location.
+Widespread surface glacial deposits were observed during monitoring of geotechnical exploration pits.
+Additionally, previously recorded precontact sites in the project vicinity are generally located on the lower terrace near the river which will not be developed and is within the proposal's designated open space.

-Probes 1-4were placed in the proposed Adventure and Municipal Center locations.
-Probes 5 - 16 were located on the upper terrace where the majority of ground disturbance is proposed for construction of an RV Resort and Manufactured Housing.
-Probes 17 - 20 were located in the proposed cemetery expansion.
-Probes 21 - 23 were placed in each of the proposed Public Trail Parks.
+Probes 1-4 were placed in the proposed Adventure and Municipal Center locations.
+Probes 5-16 were located on the upper terrace where the majority of ground disturbance is proposed for construction of an RV Resort and Manufactured Housing.
+Probes 17-20 were located in the proposed cemetery expansion.
+Probes 21-23 were placed in each of the proposed Public Trail Parks.
 Probes ranged in depth from 22 to 100 centimeters below the surface, with an average depth of 59.5 centimeters.
 Seven of the probes consisted of a soil profile that can be described as a stratum of duff and sandy loam topsoil, followed by a stratum of sandy loam loess atop Pleistocene glacial sediments.
 Holocene loess was not observed in the remaining sixteen probes.
 No precontact or historic-era materials or deposits were identified.
 The probes were backfilled immediately following documentation.